wp-plugins/genesis-tabs-extended/readme.txt

 == Description ==

+Extended version of the Genesis Tabs plugin from Studiopress.
+Make selected posts unique on the page.
+And more...

 = Credits =
 Extended version of the Genesis Tabs plugin from Studiopress !
-All credits go to them.
+Much of the credits go to them.

 Credits: nathanrice, studiopress and Ron Rennick